shiv1470/Helpful-python-modules/README.md

 # Helpful-IB-modules
-This Repo contains some helpful modules to make an intern life easy at IB :p.
+This Repo contains some helpful modules to make an intern life easy at IB :stuck_out_tongue: